 What is Naltrexone used for?
 Naltrexone is a prescription medication that can be taken orally or by injection.
 The U.S. Food and Drug Administration (FDA) approved naltrexone for the treatment of drug addiction in 1984.
 The drug addictions this medication addresses include heroin, oxycodone, and morphine.
 In 1994, naltrexone received approval to be used in the treatment of alcohol use disorders.

 Naltrexone can be taken orally in pill form.
 The amount of dosage prescribed depends on a patient’s medical condition and how they respond to taking it.
 Often taken daily, if a health care provider must witness the patient taking the medication, they may prescribe a higher dose.
 This allows the patient to take naltrexone every two to three days.
 An injectable form of naltrexone also exists.
 It is administered once a month and can be given by doctors, nurses, and pharmacists.
+Drug rehab centers in Dallas, TX have been using Naltrexone for years.

 How Naltrexone Works